-A: Pandemic EBT is a special Supplemental Nutrition Assistance Program (SNAP) benefit that may be issued to households with school age children who receive free and reduced-price meals at school through the National School Lunch Program (NSLP), but whose school has been closed or had reduced hours for at least 5 consecutive days in the current school year due to the COVID-19 pandemic.
+A: Pandemic EBT is a special Supplemental Nutrition Assistance Program (SNAP) benefit that may be issued to households with school age children who receive free and reduced-price meals at school through the National School Lunch Program (NSLP), but whose school has been closed or has reduced hours for at least 5 consecutive days in the current school year due to COVID-19.
+P-EBT is also available to children who enrolled in non-NSLP-participating fully virtual institutions or began homeschooling since the start of the COVID-19 public health emergency (PHE) if they meet certain income criteria.